JosueDilmo/OpenITAssetRegister/README.md

 **Notes:**
 - For API client generation (Orval), run it on the server or use a local OpenAPI file if remote fetch fails.
 - Update `.env` and `.env.local` files to match your server’s configuration.
-- Restart IIS after copying new files or changing bindings.
+- Redo IIS after copying new files or changing bindings.

 ## Contributing